documents4j/documents4j/README.md

 **Important**: Note that you have to manually add a dependency to either the `MicrosoftWordBridge` or the `MicrosoftExcelBridge` when using the `LocalConverter`.
 The MS Word bridge is contained by the *com.documents4j/documents4j-transformer-msoffice-word* Maven module and the MS Excel bridge by the *com.documents4j/documents4j-transformer-msoffice-excel* module.

 #### Give it a try ####
 documents4j was written after evaluating several solutions for converting *docx* files into *pdf* which unfortunately all produced files with layout distortions of different degrees.
-If you are evaluating documents4j and want to see its results, simply run the following on a Windows machine's command line:
+For these experiences, documents4j comes with an evaluation application which is run in the browser.
+For starting this application, simply run the following commands on a Windows machine with MS Word and MS Excel installed:

 ```shell
 git clone https://github.com/documents4j/documents4j.git